Negro league baseball: Colored and Negro World Series

 The NNL(I) and ECL champions met in a World Series, usually referred to as the "Colored World Series", from 1924 to 1927 (1924, 1925, 1926, 1927).

 The NNL(II) and NAL also met in a World Series, usually referred to as the "Negro World Series" from 1942 to 1948 (1942, 1943, 1944, 1945, 1946, 1947, 1948).

 Five of those years with a World Series at the end also saw a "Championship Series" played to determine the pennant winner that went to the Series.
 In years without a World Series, leagues would either award a championship to the team that had the best record/percentage at the end of the year or had a "Championship Series" to determine the winner between first half and second half champions.
 Eleven seasons exist with a postseason series held to determine a pennant winner, although one (1936) was not completed.

-Minor Negro leagues
+Negro minor leagues

 Early professional leagues cannot be called major or minor.
 Until the twentieth century, not one completed even half of its planned season.
 Two leagues can be considered the prototypes for Negro league baseball: